-To pack and smoke a bowl, you’re going to need a few essential items to get started.
-Other than your bowl or pipe, you will need some form of heating element.
-The most basic heating element available is a lighter.
-Traditional butane lighters work well, though there is a myriad of non-butane heating elements out there to choose from.
-The most effective lighters and heaters will allow for optimal heating control when combusting and/or vaporizing a bowl.
+Traditional butane lighters work well, though there is a myriad of non-butane heating elements out there to choose from, if you want to avoid a butane flavor in your bowl.
+The most effective lighters and heaters will allow for optimal heating control when combusting or vaporizing a bowl.

 Another factor to consider is whether or not to use a screen for your pipe.
 Screens can help keep you from inhaling burning bits of cannabis, but if you don’t have a pack of pipe screens, here are a few nifty tricks to consider:

-- taking a piece of wire or a paperclip and twisting it into coil
+- Twist a piece of wire or a paperclip it into coil

-- using a screen from a faucet head
+- Use a screen from a faucet head

 We don’t recommend using aluminum foil, a soda can, or a window screen as a makeshift pipe screen, as these are often coated with materials that are hazardous to inhale.

-Preparing cannabis for smoking a bowl is essential in order to maximize airflow through your device and deliver the most even smoke possible.
+Preparing cannabis for smoking a bowl is essential to maximize airflow through your device and deliver an even smoke.
 In order to do this, breaking down your herb is a crucial step.
 Doing this creates a homogenous airflow through the bowl where smoke can pass through evenly.

-- Ensure that your weed is evenly broken down but not too finely ground.
+- Loosely grind up your weed—make sure it’s evenly broken down but not too finely ground.
 Hand pulling your herb is the most basic way to do this, but grinders make this process much easier.
-There are many ways to break your cannabis down, so don’t be afraid to get creative.

-- Use a stem and/or a nice-sized intact calyx to stuff at the very bottom of your bowl to prevent particulates from passing though.
-You can also use a screen if you have one available.
-This will also facilitate better airflow.
+- Use a stem and/or nice-sized intact calyx to stuff at the very bottom of your bowl to prevent pieces from passing though.
+You can also use a screen if you have one.

-- Pack your herb very lightly at the bottom and slightly denser at the top for an even smoke.
-This allows the cannabis towards the top to maintain a burn, or “cherry” while opening airflow for easy inhalation without any clogging.
+- Pack your herb lightly at the bottom and slightly denser at the top for an even smoke.
+This allows the cannabis toward the top to maintain a burn—or cherry—while opening up airflow for easy inhalation without clogging.